adlnet/xAPI-Spec/xAPI.md

 This section does not apply when retrieving Statements with statementId or voidedStatementId.

-###### Note

-StatementRefs used in the statement field in context do not affect how Statements are filtered.
+__Note:__StatementRefs used in the statement field in context do not affect how Statements are filtered.

 <a name="voidedStatements" />

-###### Voided Statements
+####7.2.4 Voided Statements

+###### Requirements

-The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.
-The LRS MUST still return any Statements targeting the voided Statement when retrieving Statements using explicit or implicit time or sequence based retrieval, unless they themselves have been voided, as described in [the section on filter conditions for StatementRefs](#queryStatementRef).
+* The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.

+* The LRS MUST still return any Statements targeting the voided Statement when retrieving Statements using explicit or implicit time or sequence based retrieval, unless they themselves have been voided, as described in [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the voiding Statement, which cannot be voided.
 Reporting tools can identify the presence and statementId of any voided Statements by the target of the voiding Statement.

-Reporting tools wishing to retrieve voided Statements SHOULD request these individually by voidedStatementId.
+*Reporting tools wishing to retrieve voided Statements SHOULD request these individually by voidedStatementId.

 <a name="docapis" />